KahBrightTech/Cognitech-terraform-iac-modules/Cloudforamtion/Initializing-account-for-terraform/README.md

-# uCognitech Terraform Infrastructure as Code (IaC) Modules
+# Cognitech Terraform Infrastructure as Code (IaC) Modules

 A comprehensive collection of reusable Terraform modules and CloudFormation templates designed for enterprise-grade AWS infrastructure deployment with multi-region support and organizational best practices.